Congratulations on bringing home your new puppy!

 If you’ve been invited to this page - here’s the process you followed up until this point

-1. Meet & Greet: You, your family, and your dog came to meet the puppy onsite at either our VT or NH location.
+1. Meet & Greet: You, your family, and your dog came to meet the puppy onsite at The Ranch.
 You were given as much background about the puppy as we have and learned about their medical status.
 Incase you forgot, heres a summary of what we discussed:

 1. Give them time: remember .. your puppy has been through a LOT of change in the past weeks.
 Give them time to settle in.
 Don’t start trying to teach them new stuff and don’t overwhelm them with too many trips to stores or meeting too many new people.
 Ideally they have a few days to settle in and bond with you before anything exciting happens!

 2. Think like a puppy .. puppy proof!
-We recommend you remove anything on the floor that would be harmful for the puppy to consume such as plants.
-Limit the puppies access around your home.
+We recommend you remove anything on the floor that would be harmful for the puppy to consume such as plants, cords, etc. Limit the puppies access around your home so they are contained to a few rooms or one floor .
+This helps with supervision.

-4. Feeding and sleeping: All of our puppies eat a mix of Purina Pro Choice Puppy and Blue Buffalo Puppy.
+4. Feeding and sleeping: All of our puppies eat a mix of Purina Pro chicken and open farm chicken Puppy.
 Your puppy is used to eating in their crate.
 They go out to potty right after they eat.
 This helps with potty training.
 Your puppy sleeps in their crate.
 Again, this helps with potty training, keeps your puppy safe, and gives them boundaries.
 If you have existing pets in the home, sleeping in the crate and separating for meals will reduce the tension between dogs.

-1. Whats normal: nerves, not eating as much, some accidents, some stress, some diarrhea.
+1. Normal: nerves, not eating as much, some accidents, some stress, some diarrhea.
 Sometimes diarrhea and\or blood in diarrhea can be from stress or diet change.
-If it persists and you haven’t changed their food, that is not normal.
+Itching , can be excitement , nerves and environmental change.

-2. Whats NOT normal: excess vomiting for more than a day, 2 or more days of diarrhea, blood in diarrhea, blood in urine, lethargic and not interested in playing.
-Call us immediately (and we will coordinate rushing your puppy to the ER) if the puppy is lethargic and not acting like themselves.
-They could have an underlining medical issue OR have eaten something that is obstructing their stomach.
+2. NOT normal: excess vomiting for more than a day, 2 or more days of diarrhea, blood in diarrhea, blood in urine, lethargic not acting like themselves.
+Call your vet immediately if you see any of these issues.
+They could have an underlining medical issue OR have eaten something thru shouldn’t !

 1. Continue to keep an eye on your pups health.
 We recommend deworming your puppy again (even though they have had two negative fecals by the time they are adopted).
 Check out this inexpensive puppy dewormer on amazon.